 Housing costs in Friendship are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-When you are in Friendship, you'll notice that it is more blue-collar than most other communities in America.
-46.72% of Friendship’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Friendship is a blue-collar town, with 46.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Friendship is a town of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Friendship who work in management occupations (22.13%), healthcare (16.39%), and sales jobs (8.20%).

-One of the nice things about Friendship is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Friendship is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Friendship is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.25% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Friendship is somewhat higher than in the average US city of 21.84%: 28.25% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Friendship in 2022 was $57,111, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $228,444 for a family of four.